tock/book/src/key-hotp-oracle.md

 + kernel::hil::symmetric_encryption::AES128::set_client(&base_peripherals.ecb, oracle);
 ```

+If this is missing, our capsule will not be able to receive feedback from the
+AES hardware that an operation has finished, and it will thus refuse to start
+any new operation.
+This is an easy mistake to make – you should check whether
+all callbacks are set up correctly when the kernel is in such a _stuck_ state.

 ### Multiplexing Between Processes

 While our underlying `AES128` implementation can only handle one request at a